Probate Q&A Series

 Not every death triggers a full probate.
 Small estates or assets held jointly often pass outside probate.
 North Carolina law allows a simplified process for estates valued under a certain threshold.
 If the decedent owned real or substantial personal property solely in their name and the total estate value exceeds that threshold, you must start probate.
 See Chapter 28A of the North Carolina General Statutes.

-2. File a Petition for Probate
+2. File an Application for Probate

 3. Give Notice to Heirs, Beneficiaries, and Creditors